-I just encourage you.
-I challenge you.
+I just encourage you and challenge you.
 I promise you, you spend time in the word like that, and do that day, after day, after day, after day, you will experience the blessing of God.
-That’s what Psalm 1:1-2 is saying.
+That’s what Psalm 1:1–2 is saying.
 Blessed is the one whose delight is in the law of the Lord, and on His law he meditates day and night.
 That’s a promise.
 That’s a promise from God.
 So, I encourage you to take Him up on that promise.

 I hope this podcast is helpful toward that end, but don’t let this be all.
 Let it drive you.
-Let this word, today particularly, drive you to think though what is meditation on God’s word need to look like in your life, day and night, and all throughout the day in a way that you experience the blessing of God.
+Let this word, today particularly, drive you to think through what is a meditation on God’s word needs to look like in your life, day and night, and all throughout the day in a way that you experience the blessing of God.
 I trust you want to experience the blessing of God.
 Here’s the way to do it.
 Blessed is the man, the woman, whose delight is in in the law of the Lord, and on His law he meditates day and night.

 Oh, God, we pray for this blessing.
 God, I pray over everybody who’s listening to this right now.
 Each person, God, may then know your blessing, the fullness of your presence, and your power, and your promises in their life as they meditate on your word, as they delight in your word.
-God, I pray for an ever increasing delight in your word in them, in me.
-God, I pray for an ever increasing delight in your word.
+God, I pray for an ever-increasing delight in your word in them, in me.
+God, I pray for an ever-increasing delight in your word.
 Your word is so good, oh, God.
 We confess that together right now.
 Your word is good.
 It is delightful.

 We pray that you would forgive us for missing out on its delight, for looking to so many other things, filling our mind, our time with so many other things that are nowhere near as delightful as your word.
 God, we pray that you would cause our minds, our hearts, to be fixed on your word, today, and tomorrow, and the next day, and the next day, and we trust that as we do, as your word is constantly before us in a Deuteronomy four and six kind of way, that your word, God would saturate our minds, would saturate our relationships, and that as a result we would grow in love for it.
 We would see its beauty more, and more, and more in our lives.